-A new stratospheric water vapour data set based on SCIAMACHY solar occultation measurements is made available.
+A new stratospheric water vapour data set based on SCIAMACHY solar occultation measurements is available.
 It covers the latitude range between about 50 and 70°N and the altitude range from 17 to 45 km.
-It has been generated in a similar way to the methane product (Noël et al., 2016).
-Comparisons with independent data indicate the error of the water vapour profiles to be about 5%.
-Between 2003 and 2011 a significant positive water vapour trend is observed at altitudes below 20 km $(0.015\pm0.008 \,\mathrm{ppmv\,year^{-1}}$ at 17 km).
-On the other hand, a significant negative water vapour trend of about -0.01±0.008 ppmv year-1 is derived for the altitude range 30-37 km; all errors are $2\sigma$ values.
+It has been generated in a similar way as the corresponding methane product (Noël et al., 2016) resulting in a consistent data set.
+Comparisons with independent data

+5 indicate an accuracy of the water vapour profiles of about 5%.
+Between 2003 and 2011 a significant positive water vapour trend is observed at altitudes below 20 km (0.015 ppmv year-1 at 17 km).
+On the other hand, a significant negative water vapour trend of about -0.01 ppmv year-1 is derived for the altitude range 30-37 km.